tum-pbs/pbdl-book/supervised-discuss.md

 Discussion of Supervised Approaches
 =======================

-The previous example illustrates that we can quite easily use supervised training to solve complex tasks.
+The previous example illustrates that we supervised training serves as a basis that can solve non-trivial tasks.
 The main workload is collecting a large enough data set of examples.
-Once that exists, we can train a network to approximate the solution manifold sampled by these solutions, and the trained network can give us predictions very quickly.
+Once that exists, we can train a network to approximate the solution manifold represented by these solutions, and the trained network can give us predictions very quickly.
 There are a few important points to keep in mind when using supervised training.